 6000 monosex all male Nile tilapia (Oreochromis niloticus) fingerlings of average weight (4.38±0.03g/ fish) were stoked in each pond on April 11, 2007 and observed through October 19, 2007.
 The area of each pond 5200m2.

 Fingerlings of all male Nile tilapia (Oreochromis niloticus) monosex were collected from Noubaria Agricultural Development Company (Ragab Fish Hatchery) and were over wintered in earthen ponds to provide suitable fingerlings for the beginning of the growing season.
 All ponds in this experiment were sampled monthly using a cast net method.
 Sample sizes were 1% of the stocked numbers and the average individual fish weight was calculated to determine growth rates.
-Then, with these calculations, the feed amounts were adjusted for the
+Then, with these calculations, the feed amounts were adjusted for the following month.

 The floating commercial diet used in this experiment was fed at a daily rate of 3% of the fish body weight by using self feeders The ingredients of the commercial diet used in the experiment is presented in (Table 1).
 The dietary composition of vitamin and mineral premix is listed in.
 Fish were fed a floating ration for 6 days per week.
 Feeding rate was adjusted monthly based upon the calculated biomass of fish obtained through the monthly sampling and assumption of 100% survival.